osrussell/chem150/README.md

 # CHEM150 Atmospheric Chemistry ML Modelling
-## Author: Thomas Cintra
+## Authors: Thomas Cintra (and Olivia Russell adding)

-This is my lab github repo :)
+This began as Thomas' lab repository and Olivia continued to add features to the data fetcher.

 # Outline